OliviaRodri/bikesharing/README.md

 - Unknown Gender bike suscribers peak count was 6,082

 Another visualization of more details on type of users (suscribed and non suscribers) and purpose of using bike sharing, may be informative.
 What are the bike user's purpose for bike sharing?
 Are their rides for recreational purposes or functional manuvering through the city purposes?
-This information could give insight for suscription costs on how to offer accordingly to the audience.
-Another visualization for this analysis could be of extracted weather data for each season.
+This information could give insight for suscription costs on how to offer accordingly to the bike sharing audience.
+Another visualization for this analysis could be to extract weather data for each season.
 This would give insight on when it is suitable to open and close bike sharing throughout the year.